2 Samuel 14:16

 For the king will hear

-and deliver his servant
+and deliver his maidservant

 from the hand of the man

-both me and my son
+who would cut off both me and my son

-from God’s inheritance
+from God’s inheritance.’

 Persons / Places / Events